fuxelius/nano_every_bare_metal/README.md

 	mv avr_haxx /Volumes/Sky/AVR/avr_haxx

-Now AVR tools resides locally:
+Now AVR toolchain resides on an external disk.
+The compiler suite will not be corrupted or change over time, even if we switch, update or reinstall the computer.

 	/Volumes/Sky/AVR/avr-toolchain/...
 	/Volumes/Sky/AVR/avr_haxx/..